-Misophonia is also referred to as Selective Sound Sensitivity Syndrome.
-It originates from a Greek term meaning “hatred of sound.”
-Although it is not officially listed in the DSM 5 (Diagnostic and Statistical Manual of Mental Disorders), it is widely recognized by experts.
-There is an agreed-upon framework for researching, diagnosing, and treating this condition.
+Misophonia is also known as Selective Sound Sensitivity Syndrome.
+It originated from a Greek term that translates to “hatred of sound.”
+Misophonia is not in the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM 5), but it’s common.

-The negative emotional reactions experienced by people with misophonia can range from irritation to a full-blown fight-or-flight response.
+The negative emotional reactions experienced by those suffering from misophonia can range from very mild irritation to a full-fledged fight reaction.
 This makes addressing misophonia not just about reducing discomfort but also about improving the overall quality of life through tailored therapeutic approaches.

 Misophonia Symptoms